A previous post talked about restrictions placed on block by covenants

 - Be realistic about how much you want to change the restriction If the restriction is 50% then 60% development may be achievable.
 More than that and you are likely to get objections.

-- Talk with the immediate neighbours to see if they feel your proposals are reasonable, as they are the most likely to objects.
-They are more likely to object if they feel their amenity is lost. ( for example their sunny backyard is shaded by a large double storey building occupying most of the lot.
+- Talk with the immediate neighbours to see if they feel your proposals are reasonable, as they are the most likely to have objections.
+They are more likely to object if they feel their amenity is lost. ( for example their sunny backyard is shaded by a large double storey building occupying most of the lot)

 - Put in a planning permit to the council to change the covenant which will involve a fee.
 Make sure you put in as much detail as possible including any precedents in the area where other lots have been developed without any detriment to the area.